 Yin and Yang also play a great role in the Confucian Classic Yijing 易經 "Book of Changes", and its explanation by the Neo-Confucians.
 Yin and Yang are also known as agents in cosmic theories in Daoism.

-The theory of the Five Processes was originally a separate tradition.
-The theory of the Five Processes was very popular during the Han period 漢 (206 BCE-220 CE) but continued to play a certain role in traditional Chinese thinking.
-It was believed that all things on earth were influenced by a permanent but irregular change of the Five Processes or Phases.
+The theory of the Five Agents was originally a separate tradition.
+The theory of the Five Agents was very popular during the Han period 漢 (206 BCE-220 CE) but continued to play a certain role in traditional Chinese thinking.
+It was believed that all things on earth were influenced by a permanent but irregular change of the Five Agents.
 A change of the phase would be visible by strange events happening on earth, like the appearance of phoenixes, coloured clouds, the transformation of a cock into a hen, and so on.
-The change of the phases is described as different cycles, namely the productive cycle (sheng 生) or victorious (sheng 勝) and the destructive cycle (ke 克).
+The change of the agents is described as different cycles, namely the productive cycle (sheng 生) or victorious (sheng 勝) and the destructive cycle (ke 克).
 By means of prognostication methods, a change could be predicted.

-The Mohist Canon also mentions the theory of the Processes but stresses that the chance of one element to overcome the other (jiaosheng 交勝) depended on the mass or prevalence, so that it was by no means certain that the cycle would move into one predestined direction.
+The Mohist Canon also mentions the theory of the Agents but stresses that the chance of one element to overcome the other (jiaosheng 交勝) depended on the mass or prevalence, so that it was by no means certain that the cycle would move into one predestined direction.
 On the other side it was the fact that all elements were integrated into each other and nourished each other (xiangli 相麗).
 Frozen water was integrated in hard metal, while fire was hidden in the fuel wood.
-Especially in Mohist scientific thinking it can be seen that the theories of the Five Processes could be applied to explain natural phenomena in a time when science was still underdeveloped.
+Especially in Mohist scientific thinking it can be seen that the theories of the Five Agents could be applied to explain natural phenomena in a time when science was still underdeveloped.

-Later on, the theory of the Five Processes was used to explain changes in history.
-Changes in the phases would express a change of Heaven's favour for one dynasty.
+Later on, the theory of the Five Agents was used to explain changes in history.
+Changes in the agents would express a change of Heaven's favour for one dynasty.
 The earth, with the colour yellow, was the phase of the Yellow Emperor 黃帝, the green wood that of the Xia dynasty 夏 (17th-15th cent.
 BCE), white metal that of the Shang dynasty 商 (17th-11th cent.
 BCE), red fire that of the Zhou dynasty 周 (11th cent.-221 BCE), black water that of the Qin 秦 (221-206 BCE), while the Han dynasty turned back the circle and adopted the element fire and the corresponding colour red.
-This theory of the influence of the Five Processes on history came up relatively late in the Warring States period and was brought forward by Zou Yan 鄒衍 (ca. 305-240 BCE).
+This theory of the influence of the Five Agents on history came up relatively late in the Warring States period and was brought forward by Zou Yan 鄒衍 (ca. 305-240 BCE).
 The theory of the regular cycle was finally established by the Former Han period scholar Dong Zhongshu 董仲舒.
-His eminent position in the Confucian world integrated the Five Processes theory into the public perception of the state and its position in the universe.
+His eminent position in the Confucian world integrated the Five Agents theory into the public perception of the state and its position in the universe.

-The imperial bibliography in the official dynastic history Hanshu lists 31 books on the Five Processes, that of the Suishu 隋書 272 books.
+The imperial bibliography in the official dynastic history Hanshu lists 31 books on the Five Agents, that of the Suishu 隋書 272 books.
 The greatest part of these books deals with prognostication with the help of starry constellations.
 The bibliography on soothsayers (127 Rizhe zhuan 日者傳) in the Shiji that was written by Chu Shaosun 褚少孫, also says that the wuxing experts mainly did do mantic work.
 He criticizes the divinatory schools for the contradicting results of their findings and gives and example of a prognostication for an ideal wedding day.
-The Five-Phases diviners (wuxingjia 五行家), geomancers (kanyujia 堪輿家), activity diviners (jianchujia 建除家, using months and the twelve daily human activities), "thicket hour" diviners (congchenjia 叢辰家, using the presence of spirits during the twelve double-hours of the day), calendar diviners (lijia 歷家), diviners of the "heavenly man" (tianrenjia 天人家) and Taiyi diviners (taiyijia 太一家) all found different results.
+The Five-Agents diviners (wuxingjia 五行家), geomancers (kanyujia 堪輿家), activity diviners (jianchujia 建除家, using months and the twelve daily human activities), "thicket hour" diviners (congchenjia 叢辰家, using the presence of spirits during the twelve double-hours of the day), calendar diviners (lijia 歷家), diviners of the "heavenly man" (tianrenjia 天人家) and Taiyi diviners (taiyijia 太一家) all found different results.